IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 The operator is capable of taking advantage of Kafka's group management functionality.
 In order for the operator to use this functionality, the following requirements must be met

- * The operator cannot be in a consistent region
- * The **startPosition** parameter must be `Default` or not specified
+ * A group-ID must be specified by the user.
+This can be done by using the **groupId** parameter or the `group.id` consumer property in an app option or property file.
- * None of the topics specified by the **topics** parameter can specify which partition to be assigned to
+ * None of the topics specified by the **topics** parameter can specify which partition to be assigned to, i.e. the **partition** parameter must not be used.

-In addition to the above, the application needs to set the `group.id` Kafka property in order to assign the KafkaConsumer to a specific group.
+ * The **startPosition** parameter must be `Default` or not specified when the operator is *not* within a consistent region.
+ * When in consistent region, the toolkit version must be 1.5.0 or higher.
+Older toolkits do not support consumer groups when in consistent region.

+The custom metric **isGroupManagementActive** indicates whether the operator is part of a consumer group.
+Then the metric's value is 1.

 ### Consistent Region Support